dagfrode/dagfrode.github.io/work/manual.md

-# Manual for working with me
+# Working with Dag Frode

 Hi there, pleased to get the pleasure of working with!
 This is an atemt and communicating how to work best with me.